-STANDARD OF REVIEW AND STAFF ANALYSIS FOR RDDDP
+STANDARD OF REVIEW AND STAFF ANALYSIS FOR DDP

-- The conservation of natural resources on the property proposed for development, including: trees and a. other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites; - STAFF: There does not appear to be any environmental constraints or historic resources on the subject site.
-Tree canopy requirements of the Land Development Code will be provided on the subject site. - b.
-The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community: - STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan. - The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed C. development; - STAFF: The open space requirements meet Land Development Code requirements. - d.
-The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community; - STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provisions of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community. - The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) e. and land use or uses with the existing and projected future development of the area; - STAFF: The overall site design and land uses are compatible with the existing and future development of the area.
+a.
+The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites;

+STAFF: There do not appear to be any environmental constraints or historic resources on the subject site.
+Tree canopy requirements of the Land Development Code will be provided on the subject site.

+b.
+The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community;

+STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has not been provided as there is no connection to the existing sidewalks or roadway at Persimmon Way.
+Metro Public Works has approved the preliminary development plan.

+c.
+The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development;

+STAFF: The open space requirements are being met.

+d.
+The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community;

+STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community.

+e.
+The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area;

+STAFF: The overall site design and land uses are compatible with the existing and future development of the area.
 Appropriate landscape buffering and screening will be provided to screen adjacent properties and roadways.
-Buildings and parking lots will meet all required setbacks. - Conformance of the development plan with the Comprehensive Plan and Land Development Code. f.
-Revised plan certain development plans shall be evaluated for conformance with the non-residential and mixed-use intent of the form districts and comprehensive plan.
+Buildings and parking lots will meet all required setbacks.

+f.
+Conformance of the development plan with the Comprehensive Plan and Land Development Code.

-Published Date: November 18, 2015 Page 3 of 14 15zone1040 STAFF: The development plan conforms to applicable guidelines and policies of the Comprehensive Plan and to requirements of the Land Development Code.
+STAFF: The development plan conforms to applicable guidelines and policies of the Comprehensive Plan and to requirements of the Land Development Code with the exception of not providing a pedestrian or vehicle connection to Persimmon Way.